 How do I know what projects will yield a maximum payout in terms of enjoyment and also hold value?

 I reached out to the design experts at Greystone Kitchen and Bath in Midland, MI for some guidance.
-Here is what I learned.
+Here is what I learned from their project manager.

 Kitchens are king when planning a remodel